Choosing Between Traditional and Tankless Water Heaters

 Tankless water heaters heat water on demand, eliminating the need for a storage tank.
 Instead of keeping a reservoir of hot water, these systems heat water as it flows through the unit.

+Replacing a traditional water heater with a tankless model makes sense for many reasons.
 Because they only heat water when needed, tankless systems eliminate standby energy loss.
 These units are compact, available in gas or electric models, and can be installed in smaller spaces.

-Advantages of Traditional Water Heaters
+Advantages of Traditional Tank Water Heaters

 - Lower Upfront Cost: More affordable to purchase and install.